Hainan Chicken House

 About Hainan Chicken House

 Consider Hainan Chicken House when the ask is a direct Malaysian meal in New York City rather than a formal occasion.
-The verified basics point to a casual restaurant with daily hours, making it a practical option when Malaysian cooking is the priority.
+The casual restaurant keeps daily hours, making it a practical option when Malaysian cooking is the priority.

 Set expectations simply.
-Hainan Chicken House is verified as Malaysian and casual, with hours that run later on Friday and Saturday than on the rest of the week.
-Beyond that, treat specific menu, service, room details as items to confirm directly before making a plan.
+Hainan Chicken House is a casual Malaysian restaurant, with hours that run later on Friday and Saturday than on the rest of the week.
+Check specific menu, service, room details directly before making a plan.

 Use it for an easy Malaysian meal, not a formal occasion